 What Are Systemic Enzymes?

 So, what are systemic enzymes, exactly, and what are the systemic enzyme benefits?
-Systemic enzymes are a type of dietary supplement designed to help the body function properly.
-When taken orally, proteolytic enzymes (such as bromelain, papain, and protease) can help prevent, control, and reduce some symptoms of aging and various diseases.
+Systemic enzymes are a type of dietary supplement designed to help the human body function properly.
+When taken orally, proteolytic enzymes (such as bromelain, papain, and protease) can help prevent, control, and reduce some symptoms of aging and various diseases.1

 What Are the Benefits of Systemic Enzymes?